rwaldron/tc39-notes/es8/2017-03/mar-22.md

 ...lots of discussion..

-BT: You would like us to approve this document at which point we can at least get ECMA management to take a look at it and make sure there are no problems.
+BT: You would like us to approve this document at which point we can at least get Ecma management to take a look at it and make sure there are no problems.

-LBR: We can only move to ECMA if we have consensus.
+LBR: We can only move to Ecma if we have consensus.

 DH: I would certainly move to accept the document with the consensus that TC39 thinks it’s the right document ... we'd prefer feedback than having them reject it outright.